 Current processes rely on manual labor that is tedious, uncomfortable, and slow, leading to high employee turnover.
 Additionally, manufacturers cannot afford costly, one-off robotic solutions.
 This project team seeks to catalyze an automated solution that minimizes custom hardware.

-This project team is working to develop an end effector that can pick and place fabric and interlining piece parts and fabric bolts onto the fusing machine conveyor.
-The team plans to develop open source software modules that can program robots from multiple vendors and leverage collaborative robots that can be easily positioned.
+This project team developed an end effector that can pick and place fabric and interlining piece parts and fabric bolts onto the fusing machine conveyor.
+The team developed open source software modules that can program robots from multiple vendors and leverage collaborative robots that can be easily positioned.